moneroexamples/private-testnet/README.md

 ## Step 2: Start first node

 The node will listen for connections at port 28080 and connect to the two other nodes, i.e., those on ports 38080 and 48080.
 It will store its blockchain in `~/testnet/node_01`.
-We are going to set fixed difficult at 100.
-You can change it to whatever siuts you.
+We are going to set fixed mining difficult at 100.
+You can change it to whatever suits you.
 This way we can keep mining blocks faster.

 ```bash
 monerod --testnet  --no-igd --hide-my-port --data-dir ~/testnet/node_01 --p2p-bind-ip 127.0.0.1 --log-level 0 --add-exclusive-node 127.0.0.1:38080 --add-exclusive-node 127.0.0.1:48080  --fixed-difficulty 100
 ```

-The `monerod` options are:

- - *testnet*   - Run on testnet.
-The wallet must be launched with --testnet flag.
- - *no-igd*    - Disable UPnP port mapping.
- - *hide-my-port* - Do not announce yourself as peerlist candidate.
- - *data-dir* - Specify testnet data directory.
- - *p2p-bind-ip* - Interface for p2p network protocol.
- - *log-level*  - Log level.
- - *add-exclusive-node* - Specify list of peers to connect to  only.
-If this option is given the options add-priority-node and seed-node are ignored.

 ## Step 3: Start second node

 The node will listen for connections at port 38080 and connect to the two other nodes, i.e., those on ports 28080 and 48080.
 It will store its blockchain in `~/testnet/node_02`.
 We set difficult as for the first node.

 ```bash
 monerod --testnet --p2p-bind-port 38080 --rpc-bind-port 38081 --zmq-rpc-bind-port 38082 --no-igd --hide-my-port  --log-level 0 --data-dir ~/testnet/node_02 --p2p-bind-ip 127.0.0.1 --add-exclusive-node 127.0.0.1:28080 --add-exclusive-node 127.0.0.1:48080 --fixed-difficulty 100